 Action of Professionalism Evaluation Reports with Unprofessional Behavior

-If a student receives two or more professionalism evaluation forms in phase 1 and subsequently receives a professionalism evaluation form in phase 2 (major clinical year) or phase 3, or if a student receives two or more professionalism evaluation forms in phase 2 or phase 3, then the student is referred to Student Progress and Promotions Committee (SPPC) and issues concerning the student’s professional behavior are included in the MSPE.
+If a student receives two or more Professionalism/Mistreatment Reports in Phase 1 and subsequently receives a Professionalism/Mistreatment Report in Phase 2 (Major Clinical Year) or Phase 3, or if a student receives two or more Professionalism/Mistreatment Reports in Phase 2 or Phase 3, then the student is referred to Student Progress and Promotions Committee (SPPC) and issues concerning the student’s professional behavior are included in the MSPE.
 If the MSPE has been transmitted, Carle Illinois College of Medicine will notify residency program directors of the ongoing concerns about performance in the competency of professionalism.
 SPPC can recommend dismissal.

 Students who receive a Professionalism/Mistreatment Report but do not feel that its issuance was merited can ask for clarification or review from the faculty member and provide a written statement as a response.
 The student has up to 14 calendar days after being notified of the issuance of the Professionalism/Mistreatment Report to review with the faculty member and/or the Associate Dean for Student Affairs and submit a response.
 Additionally, students should consult the Grievance Policy and the Mistreatment Reporting Process.